Water

 Reducing food waste from our production is another of our objectives.
 For example, we redirect surplus product to food bank charities and community organisations to support vulnerable people in need.
 Since partnering with FareShare in 2018 – an incredible charity which help redistribute surplus drinks to frontline charities– we’ve donated more than 425 tonnes of our drinks that would otherwise go to waste - the equivalent of 2 million meals!

-Zero waste to landfill in our production facilities
+to landfill in our production facilities

-50% of food waste reduction from production by 2030
+reduction from production by 2030

 Climate change and non-sustainable farming practices harm our environment and have an impact on biodiversity.
 As a business that works closely with farmers and suppliers for the fruit for our soft drink brands, we want to have a positive influence.
-We have developed biodiversity plans, and are working with local suppliers and developing sustainability and environmental guidelines for our supply chain to improve water and energy use and minimise our carbon footprint.

 There’s nothing our growers don’t know about blackcurrants, who in some cases are fourth and fifth generation farmers whose knowledge stems beyond even our own.
 As guardians of the ground, our growers play a key role in helping to bring our growing for good vision to life by, well…. growing!